A home where friends become as close as family

 Minimal style, maximum smartness

 Natural materials like wood and cotton give this bedroom a feel-good quality while textiles in muted shades bring harmony to the space.
 For added peace of mind, there’s furniture that adapts to the housemates’ needs – a high bed that unstacks to become two beds, that can each become sofas or can be pushed together to make one big bed.
 And an IVAR desk that folds up and away to create space.
 This way, each housemate gets their own bedroom – a private ‘pod’ designed to be a space where they can disconnect and recharge in any way they need.

 Packed with storage

 A place for everything makes this monochrome bedroom work.
-From the bed with deep, built-in drawers to the headboard with hidden shelves and desk with space inside to store books and study accessories, this room is filled with storage that makes it easy to put away and find all the different things the housemate wants to keep in her room.
+From the bed with deep, built-in drawers to the desk with space inside to store books and study accessories, this room is filled with storage that makes it easy to put away and find all the different things the housemate wants to keep in her room.

 A dream space

 Bedrooms are where the housemates live their passions.
 A big bed takes centre-stage.
 Framed with low-hanging lamps and piled with pillows, the effect is dreamy.
 Combining coat racks with a wall-mounted mirror makes an affordable walk-in wardrobe and lets the colourful clothes become part of the room’s decor.

 Designed for sharing

 This apartment’s design creates a sense of connection and balance.
 Communal spaces smooth the way and bring housemates together – in high-traffic spaces like the hallway and bathroom three sets of the same storage mean what’s yours stays yours, while in the living room, flexible furniture like sofabeds mean the space’s use can change as needed.
 Private spaces offer the chance to switch off.